unit-00/dearabby/README.md

 - Autolabel each articles

 ## Credit
 - Text mined belong to Dear Abby
-- Tools used such as pyLDAvis and sklearn
 - Thank you Tom for introducing me to pyLDAvis

 ## Reproduce model